mchung/heroku-buildpack-wordpress/README.markdown

 $ git push heroku master
 ```

-Adding a plugin
+### Adding a plugin
 ```bash
 $ cp -r google-analytics setup/wp-content/plugins/
 $ git add .
 $ git commit -m "New plugin"
 $ git push heroku master
 ```

-By default wp-cron is disabled.
-Here's how to setup a cron job.
+Don't forget to activate it under the Plugins panel.

+### Configuring cron
+By default, wp-cron is fired on every page load and scheduled to run jobs like future posts or backups.
+This buildpack disables wp-cron so that visitors don't have to wait to see the site.

+Heroku allows you to trigger wp-cron from their scheduler
 ```bash
 $ heroku addons:add scheduler:standard